Mardi Gras, which translates to French as “Fat Tuesday,” is ostensibly a religious celebration.

 It wasn’t until 1856 that New Orleans’ Mardi Gras got weird, however, when a bunch of dudes, inspired by Mobile’s Cowbellion de Rakin Society, the first secret mystic society in the U.S. to wear masks, organized a new secret society in the French Quarter that celebrated Mardi Gras with a formal parade.

 I’m not sure how you can claim to be a secret society when you are organizing public parades, but that’s the point.

 These guys were having fun dressing up and doing “secret” things.
 It’s silly and fun, and so is Mardi Gras.

 The state of Louisiana made Mardi Gras (the day, not the whole celebration, which is referred to as Mardi Gras season) a holiday in 1875.

-Although most people associate Mardi Gras with Bourbon Street in New Orleans, none of the parades that run daily for the two weeks of Mardi Gras actually pass down Bourbon Street, mostly because of the how narrow the streets, combined with the constant overhead obstructions.
+Although most people associate Mardi Gras with Bourbon Street in New Orleans, none of the parades that run daily for the two weeks of Mardi Gras pass down Bourbon Street, mostly because the streets are too narrow and there are constant obstructions overhead.